Reaching over, her hand touched mine, “What does your mind’s eye see?”

 “That’s right, Karen told me she had a new student.
 Said she needed someone to keep an eye on you while she went for the car.
 Seems a little odd coming from a woman you’re going to marry next year, don’t you think?
 Maybe she’s having some trust issues.
 And with your new body, I can see why.”

 “What’s that supposed to mean?
-You don’t think she would be worried if I was sitting here in my own body?”
+You don’t think she would worry if I was sitting here in my own body?”

 “I’m not saying anything, sweetie.
 Anyway, here she comes.”